ric2b/Vivaldi-browser/chromium/docs/website/site/blink/origin-trials/running-an-origin-trial/index.md

                 typically runs for 12-16 weeks, such delays can significantly impact the availability of the experimental feature and the ability to collect sufficient data.
-2. Feature changes or new areas experimentation
+2. Feature changes, new areas experimentation, or reviving dormant features
-    *   As the origin trial progress, you may determine that a feature is not ready to be shipped, but do want to continuing experimenting.
-For example, feedback indicates that changes are needed to the feature (especially in API surface), but the changes would benefit from further feedback.
-In other cases, the hypothesis for the experiment may be proved or disproved, but you uncover new hypotheses for experimentation.
+    *   As the origin trial progress, you may determine that a feature is not ready to be shipped, but do want to continue experimenting.
+        *   Examples include:
+            *   Feedback indicates that changes are needed to the feature (especially in API surface), but the changes would benefit from further feedback.
+            *   You uncover new hypotheses for experimentation, after proving or disproving the previous ones.
+            *   Returning to a dormant feature launch to start experimenting again after the previous trial has long ended.

 Consult with the OT team to figure out if you're in a situation where it makes sense to continue experimenting.
 For unexpected delays (1), this generally means